nmapara/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+Based on the figure below, Theater_Outcomes_vs_Launch, there were always more successful outcomes than failures.
+This means that using KickStarter for theater projects will lead to net positive revenue.
+However, failures were observed in each month.
+So the question arises, which months would be better suited for a launch?
+Again, review of the chart shows that the highest successful outcomes were observed in the month of May, tapering off till September.
+Therefore, theater campaigns should target launches in the April/May timeframe for the greatest likelihood of sucess.

+The month of December had an equivalent number of both successful and failed outcomes, and the lowest number of successful outcomes.
+This means that a campaign launched in December would likely be less succesful than a launch in the spring/summer season.
+Therefore, a
+December campaign should be avoided.

 ![Graph](Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals